SWAT: Spatial Structure Within and Among Tokens: Spatial Structure Within and Among Tokens

 \subsubsection{Channel Mixing with Token Structure}

 Channel Mixing operation is the same for both Transformers and Mixers.
 In a baseline, two Linear layers are applied on an input tensor shaped as $B\times N\times C$ to mix channel information.
 In SWAT, we wish to do this while considering the token structure.
-Hence, we replace the two Linear layers with the same sandwich block: 2D Depthwise Conv in-between two Pointwise Conv, applied on an input reshaped as, See \fref{fig:swat_deit} or \fref{fig:swat_mixer} bottom-right.
-This channel mixing block now considers token structure (i.e., structure \textit{among} tokens).
+Hence, we replace the two Linear layers with the same sandwich block: 2D Depthwise Conv in-between two Pointwise Conv, applied on an input reshaped as,